-The key criteria in Tables 5 and 6 could be considered when crafting a final density map for the project and areas where commercial uses might be allowed or incentivized.
+The criteria in Table 5 would be considered when crafting a final density map for the project.
 These criteria are based on best practices, benchmarking with other cities, previous Council direction, and outreach.
 In some cases, these criteria may be in conflict.
 For example, many areas with access to transit are near or within single-family neighborhoods.
 To respond to these conflicts, the project team will prepare several alternatives that weigh the criteria differently.
-The EPC is not expected to provide weighting comments at this time (some Commissioners may not wish to make such judgements unless they can see how it results) but may provide them if they wish.
+The City Council is not requested to provide weighting comments at this time as Council may wish to make such judgements once they see the alternatives.